EMT Course Dates (Spring 2018 Semester):

 will provided guidance.

-"Emergency Care and Transport of the Sick and Injured" 10th Ed. by American Academy of Orthopaedic Surgeons (AAOS).
-Jones & Bartlett Publishing.
-(ISBN 9781284032840) and its associated workbook (ISBN 9781284045093).
+Pearson Publishing - "Emergency Care" 13th edition by Daniel Limmer and Michael O'Keefe, and its associated workbook.
 Both books may be available in a discount combination package.
 Students may use the e-text if he/she wishes to do so.
 However, a print version, unused workbook is required for the course.
 A used textbook is acceptable if the student so desires.
-The textbook and workbook are both available at the WKU Store.
+The textbook and workbook are both available through the WKU Store.

 - Proof (copy) of High School diploma, transcript with graduation date, or GED